Prediction or forecast: don't make the mistake anymore!

 No. A prediction is a forecast.
 A bet involves a stake or a gambling logic.
 In an HR or internal communication context, the word prediction is often preferable.
 It is more neutral, more inclusive, and more compatible with a cohesion initiative.

-Can we write prognosis in a professional text?
+Can we write forecast in a professional text

 Yes, but not just any way.

-You can write he predicts, she predicts, because it is the verb.
-However, you would not write your prognosis if you are talking about the prediction itself.
+You can write he forecasts, she forecasts, because it is the verb.
+However, you would not write your forecast if you are talking about the prediction itself.

 Yes, in specialized contexts.
-For example, prognostic factor is encountered in technical or predictive fields, including outside of sports.
+For example, predictive factor is encountered in technical or predictive fields, including outside of sports.
 This usage exists, but it remains rare in messages related to an internal contest.

 If you are launching a sports animation, remember this simple rule: